BLEACH Rebirth of Souls: Best settings for RTX 3060 and 3060 Ti

 - Bloom: Medium

-What are the best settings for BLEACH Rebirth of Souls on RTX 3060 Ti?
+The best settings for BLEACH Rebirth of Souls on RTX 4060 Ti

-The Nvidia RTX 3060 Ti is significantly more powerful than the non-Ti model.
-This allows it to play BLEACH Rebirth of Souls at QHD resolution at 60+ FPS as long as you apply the correct settings.
+The Nvidia RTX 4060 Ti is designed for 1440p gaming and has no issues playing BLEACH Rebirth of Souls at that resolution.
+Use the following settings to achieve 60+ FPS in this game with high graphical fidelity:

-Here are all the best settings for BLEACH Rebirth of Souls on RTX 3060 Ti:

 - Resolution: 2560 x 1440